pandas-dev/pandas/doc/source/user_guide/io.rst

    df = pd.read_excel("path_to_file.xlsx", index_col=[0, 1])
    df

-If the index has level names, they will parsed as well, using the same parameters.
+If the index has level names, they will be parsed as well, using the same parameters.

 .. ipython:: python